 Campaigns

-Each campaign cycle, DSA examines ballot initiatives and candidates to better understand how they will address member priorities in the center city.
+Each campaign cycle, DSA examines local ballot initiatives and candidates to better understand how they will impact member priorities in the center city.
 We encourage you to visit this page for information and insights during elections.

 Recent Campaign Successes